rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-The type is a generic type `T` that represents the result of the computations spawned from it.
-Since we'll often spawn more than one task with different return type, we usually bound the type variable to `Object`.
+The generic `T` type represents the result of the computations spawned from it.
+Since we'll often spawn multiple tasks with a different return type, we usually bound the type variable to `Object`.
 The type implements the `AutoCloseable` interface, which means we can use it inside a try-with-resources block:

 ```java
 public class StructuredTaskScope<T> implements AutoCloseable
 ```

 The try-with-resources block delimits the scope of the structured concurrency area.
-We'll see in a moment that the computation will leave the `try` block only when all the subtask created inside it are completed.
+We'll see in a moment that the computation will leave the `try` block only when all the subtasks created inside it are completed.

 Now, we need to create the subtasks.
-Using the structured concurrency terminology we introduced so far, the thread creating the `StructuredTaskScope` is the parent task, and the subtasks are the children tasks.
+Using the structured concurrency terminology we introduced so far, the thread making the `StructuredTaskScope` is the parent task, and the subtasks are the children's tasks.
 Here is the code:

 ```java
 @Override